MMV-Lab/im2im-paper/manuscript.md

 ## Data availability

 In general, all data used in this work were from open-accessible public repositories, released with other publications under open-source licenses.
+All data used in this work were only for research purpose, and we confirm that we didn't use these for any other non-commercial purpose or commercial purpose.
 The scripts we used to download and re-organize the data can be found in our release repository: https://github.com/MMV-Lab/mmv_im2im/tree/main/paper_configs/prepare_data.
 Detailed information about each dataset is listed below, in the same order as the Results section.

 **1. Labelfree prediction of nuclear structure from 2D/3D brightfield images:**